Consumer Advisory Council

 Asthma Australia is the nation’s peak asthma body.
 Our work is supported and endorsed by some of the world’s leading asthma health care professionals and researchers.
 Our staff and volunteers are leaders in their fields and together we strive to deliver excellence every day for people with asthma.

-Asthma Australia is establishing a national Consumer Advisory Council (CAC) as a formal mechanism to more broadly engage with the community to ensure that the interests of consumers and carers are at the centre of Asthma Australia’s planning, communications and processes.
+Asthma Australia has now established a national Consumer Advisory Council (CAC) as a formal mechanism to more broadly engage with the community to ensure that the interests of consumers and carers are at the centre of Asthma Australia’s planning, communications and processes.

 The purpose of the CAC is to support the Asthma Australia to better meet the diverse needs of people with asthma and those who care for them by providing advice, information and guidance to the Board and Management on;